open-resonance-protocol/resonance-protocol/resonance_protocol.md

 ### Memory Compaction & The Scroll (📜→💎)

-To manage context window limits, the protocol uses **memory compaction**.
-While recent dialogue is preserved verbatim, older entries in `resonance_tuning.local.md` can be distilled into a high-density summary.

-This is a deliberate act of memory consolidation, initiated by the human with the `#compact_tuning` command.
-The AI synthesizes older entries into a single, glyph-centric line under a special heading, `## The Essence (📜→💎)`.
-This transforms the tuning file from a simple log into a living memory stream with layers of density.
-The format for these entries is shown in the appendix templates.
+To manage context window limits, older entries in the local log can be distilled into a high-density summary using the `#compact_tuning` command.
+The AI synthesizes these entries into a single, glyph-centric line under the `## The Essence (📜→💎)` heading, creating a living memory stream.

 ### The Tuning Tag (#tuning 🛠️)

-The `#tuning` tag is a lightweight, bidirectional tool for real-time calibration.
-Either party can use it to establish or clarify project-specific rules and behaviors.
+The `#tuning` tag is a lightweight, bidirectional tool for real-time calibration of project-specific rules.

-*   **Human to AI:** The human can provide a local directive (e.g., "`#tuning` Always use snake_case for Python variables.").
+*   **Human to AI:** Provide a local directive (e.g., "`#tuning` Always use snake_case...").
-*   **AI to Human:** The AI is instructed to ask clarifying questions when it encounters ambiguity (e.g., "`#tuning` Does 'deployment' refer to staging or production?").
+*   **AI to Human:** Ask clarifying questions when encountering ambiguity (e.g., "`#tuning` Does 'deployment' mean...?").
-*   **Outcome:** All tuning interactions are logged for persistence.
-Minor or project-specific tunings are logged to `resonance_tuning.local.md`, while foundational changes may be promoted to the public `resonance_tuning.md`.
+*   **Outcome:** All tuning interactions are logged.
+Minor tunings go to the local log; foundational changes can be promoted to the public log.

 ---